Latest version of the app available: 4.0.0

 Be sure to monitor the updates on the Product Updates page to know the releases impacting the branded mobile app.

-Within 15 days from the monthly release date (keep an eye on the Product Updates page), Docebo pushes the most reliable and feature-complete app — with all of the features included into the monthly release for Go.Learn — to all the branded app owners having an active subscription.
+- Within 15 days from the monthly release date (keep an eye on the Product Updates page), Docebo pushes the most reliable and feature-complete app — with all of the features included into the monthly release for Go.Learn — to all the branded app owners having an active subscription.
 Then, if you want, you'll be able to create a new version of your app and upload it into your app store to deliver the update to all of your users.
-You are not forced to update your app, but it's always strongly suggested to update it.
+You are not forced to update your app, but the update is highly recommended.
 Please note that we offer our support only if you have the latest version of the mobile app installed on your device.